 Resubmissions.
 Since systemic theory can be challenging to students who have been socialized in primarily individual therapy models, students will be given the opportunity to re-do the brief case formulation assignments leading up to the Case Formulation Project discussed below.
-This is to support mastery or basic competence in understanding and applying an integrated systemic approach to practice.
-Resubmissions must be submitted a week after receipt of feedback in order for the student to receive credit.
+This is to support mastery or basic competence in understanding and applying an integrated systemic approach to the practice of EFIT and EFT-C. Resubmissions must be submitted within two weeks of receiving feedback in order for the student to receive credit.